 - Blogger – another free hosted option – owned by Google

-If you choose WordPress.org as your blogging platform, you’ll need to organise your own hosting service.
+If you choose Wordpress.org as your blogging platform, you’ll need to organize your own hosting service.

 There are lots of hosting services out there but if you’re just starting out or have a smaller blog, you can’t go past BlueHost.
 I use and highly recommend BlueHost.
 Use the BlueHost link to get a special discount offer for Smart Money, Simple Life readers.